rcfRIKO/availability_gatherer/README.md

-# availability_gatherer
+# Availability Gatherer
-Gathers the availability of multiple users
+Gathers the availability of a group of people